Joyce Manor: Never Hungover Again: critical success and a move to Epitaph (2014–2019)

-Recent events (2020–present)
+COVID-19 years and afterwards (2020–2024)

 The band had considered a hiatus before teaming with Ware; indeed, when he left the band in 2019, Johnson confided in the other members that he felt the band was due for a break.
 The next year, the coronavirus pandemic took hold, prompting the band to adopt a reflective view.
 Midway though the year, Joyce Manor issued Songs from Northern Torrance (2020), a rarities compilation collecting early demos.
 The next year, the band issued a ten-year anniversary edition of their debut album, remixed by original engineer Alex Estrada, undoing editorial decisions made during the recording process the band came to regret.
 They added Neil Berthier on keyboards for live performances that year.

 The process allowed Johnson to reevaluate older, unfinished demos that helped birth the band's latest album, the Sublime-referencing 40 oz. to Fresno (2022).
-The seventeen-minute long effort showcases a range of songs, both new and old, and includes a cover of "Souvenir" by Orchestral Manoeuvres in the Dark.
+The seventeen-minute long effort showcases a range of songs, both new and old, and includes a cover of "Souvenir" by OMD.
 Singles included "Gotta Let It Go" and "Don't Try".
 The band reunited with Schnapf mid-pandemic to record the album.
 Following Ware's exit, the band resigned themselves to simply being a three-piece, and enlisted Tony Thaxton (of Motion City Soundtrack) for a guest role on 40 oz.
 The band supported the album with a domestic tour alongside The Story So Far and another tour with Citizen, and overseas dates with the Menzingers.
 In 2023, the band played several dates with PUP, and also partnered with Weezer—one of their original influences—to open several dates of their Indie Rock Road Trip tour.

+I Used to Go to This Bar: (2025–present)

+In October 2025, Joyce Manor announced their seventh studio album, I Used to Go to This Bar, it was released by Epitaph Records on the 30th of January, 2026.
+The album has been produced by Brett Gurewitz, co-founder and guitarist of Bad Religion.

+On 18 August 2025, Joyce Manor released "All My Friends Are So Depressed" as the first single for their album I Used to Go to This Bar.
+On 7 October 2025, Joyce Manor released the single Well, Whatever It Was featuring the new song "Well, Whatever It Was" and the previously released "All My Friends Are So Depressed".
+On 6 January 2026, Joyce Manor released the single I Know Where Mark Chen Lives featuring "I Know Where Mark Chen Lives" along with the two previously released tracks "Well, Whatever It Was" and "All My Friends Are So Depressed".
+Johnson explained that Mark Chen "was a singer and songwriter for the bands Summer Vacation and Winter Break, which didn’t get quite as popular as they deserved to.
+I just love Mark’s songwriting and voice".